BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

+We gradually removed the data of one modality during the experiment (\textit{cf.} Table 5).
 Synchrony would significantly be reduced after removing the audio, which is intuitive.
-However, it still maintains some of the synchronizations as the padding and time-align annotation of the text and the lip motion of the facial expression, which is demonstrated by removing the facial and text data.
-In contrast, eliminating semantic weighted loss improves synchrony, which means that semantic gestures are usually not strongly aligned with audio perfectly.
+However, it still maintains some synchronizations, such as the padding and time-align annotation of the text and the lip motion of the facial expression.
+In contrast, eliminating weighted semantic loss improves synchrony, which means that semantic gestures are usually not strongly aligned with audio perfectly.
 There is also a relationship between emotion and synchrony, but speaker ID only has little effect on synchrony.
-The removal of audio, emotion, and facial expression, does not have a significant effect on the semantic relevant gesture recall, which depends mainly on the text and the speaker ID.

-Data from each modality contributed to improving the FGD, which means using different modalities data enhances the network's mapping ability.
+The removal of audio, emotion, and facial expression does not significantly affect the semantic relevant gesture recall, which depends mainly on the text and the speaker ID.
+Data from each modality contributed to improving the FGD, which means using different modalities of data enhances the network's mapping ability.
 The unities of audio and facial expressions, especially facial expressions, improve the FGD significantly.
 We found that removing emotion and speaker ID also impacts the FGD scores.
-This is because the use of the integrated network increases the diversity of features, which leads to a diversity of results, increasing the variance of the distribution, making it more like the original data.
+This is because using the integrated network increases the diversity of features, which leads to a diversity of results, increasing the variance of the distribution and making it more like the original data.